-Overnight Shelter71
+Overnight Shelter

-A facility that provides temporary or transitional sleeping accommodations for 6 or more persons for a period of less than 24 hours within completely enclosed portions of a building with no charge or a charge substantially less than market rates value; Such facilities it may provide meals and, personal assistance, personal services, social services, personal care and protective care.
-Any such facility open to clients between 10:00 P.M. and 7:00 A.M. is considered an overnight shelter.
+A facility that provides temporary or transitional sleeping accommodations for 6 or more persons within completely enclosed portions of a building with no charge or a charge substantially less than market rates.
+Such facilities may provide meals, personal assistance, personal services, social services, personal care and protective care.
 This use does not include skilled nursing care, which is regulated as either hospital or nursing home for the purposes of this IDO.
-See also Community Residential Facility, Group Home, and Campground or Recreational Vehicle Park, Hotel or Motel, Nursing Home, and Safe Outdoor Space.
+See also Campground or Recreational Vehicle Park, Hotel or Motel, Nursing Home, and Safe Outdoor Space.